Skip to content

 Scatter

-The function gscatter, included with the Statistics and Machine Learning toolbox, plots grouped data in different colors:
+The function gscatter, included with the Statistics and Machine Learning Toolbox, plots grouped data in different colors:

 1